The PC(USA) and its partners are transforming lives and livelihoods in New York, California and Zimbabwe

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Matthew 25, Mission Engagement & Support, Peace & Justice, Special Offerings
+Categories: Matthew 25, Ministry Engagement & Support 2, Peace & Justice, Special Offerings

 Tags: black women's blueprint, covid-19, Disparities Experienced by Black Women and Girls Task Force, immanuel presbyterian church, mama o, matthew 25 invitation, One Great Hour of Sharing, pandemic, presbyterian disaster assistance, presbyterian hunger program, Racial Equity & Women’s Intercultural Ministries, sevonna m. brown, sistas van, Special Offerings